 Meridian is approved by the Department of Homeland Security to provide form I-20s to eligable students for the purposes of applying for an F-1 student visa.

 International students are welcome to apply for admission into Meridian's Graduate Degree Programs.
 All courses at Meridian are conducted in English.
-Students whose native language is not English are required to submit the results from the Test of English as a Foreign Language (TOEFL).
+Students whose native language is not English are required to submit the results from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 For admission, students are required to receive a score of 550 paper-based, 213 computer-based, or 79 internet-based.
 All students are expected to be proficient in the English language as all instruction at Meridian University is offered in English.
 For more resources and information see our International Students page.

 How do I start the Financial Aid Process?
 Submit the FAFSA (Free Application for Federal Student Aid) at www.fafsa.gov and contact Meridian's Financial Aid Office at email@example.com.
 You can learn more about the Financial Aid process by visiting the Financial Aid Overview page.

 What is Meridian’s Federal School Code: Meridian’s Federal School Code is G42711.